Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Introduction

 \paragraph{Our contributions} In this paper, we obtain a tight privacy analysis of a DP bootstrap method and develop inference strategies on the sampling distribution.
 Specifically, we derive the privacy guarantee of the DP bootstrap, which generalizes the result by \citet{balle2018privacy} from $(\ep,\delta)$-DP to $f$-DP, and an aspect of our proof strategy applies to any mixture of DP mechanisms where the bootstrap is a special case.
-Our result also identifies misuses of resampling with replacement in the literature.
-We derive the asymptotic cumulative privacy cost of multiple DP bootstrap estimates via the central limit theorem (CLT) for $f$-DP \citep{dong2021gaussian}.
-We demonstrate how to use deconvolution on the DP bootstrap results to obtain a private estimate of the non-private sampling distribution and develop CIs.
-We provide simulations to show the advantage of our method in terms of the coverage of the resulting CIs.
-We also conduct real-world experiments on the 2016 Canada Census Public Use Microdata, which reveals the income difference between two provinces and a positive correlation between income and shelter cost under the DP guarantee.
+Our result also identifies misuses of resampling with replacement in the literature. {For the cumulative privacy cost of releasing multiple DP bootstrap estimates, we present a numerical method for the finite composition and} derive the asymptotic composition result via the central limit theorem (CLT) for $f$-DP \citep{dong2021gaussian}.
+Then, we perform private statistical inference by post-processing the DP bootstrap estimates.
+While our privacy analysis of the DP bootstrap is applicable to arbitrary mechanisms, our statistical inference results are focused on the Gaussian mechanism.
+We prove that our point estimates are consistent, our DP CIs are asymptotically valid, and both enjoy optimal convergence rates.
+To improve finite-sample performance, we use deconvolution on the DP bootstrap results to obtain a private estimate of the non-private sampling distribution and develop CIs. {Our simulations show the advantage of our deconvolution method in terms of the coverage of the CIs compared to \citet{du2020differentially}, and the CI width compared to \citet{brawner2018bootstrap}.} We also conduct numerical experiments on the 2016 Canada Census Public Use Microdata, which reveals the dependence between individuals' income and shelter cost under DP guarantees by building CIs for the slope parameters of logistic regression and quantile regression.
+To the best of our knowledge, DP bootstrap is the first tool that can be used to perform valid private statistical inference for parameters in quantile regression.